List of people indicted in the International Criminal Court: Rodrigo Duterte

-Rodrigo Duterte was indicted on 7 March 2025 with 43 counts of crimes of humanity with regard to the situation in the Philippines.
+Rodrigo Duterte was indicted on 7 March 2025 with 43 counts of crimes against humanity with regard to the situation in the Philippines.
 Duterte was known for initiating a deadly war on drugs in the Philippines during his tenure as president.
-This involves the allegations of the Davao Death Squad killing of drug pushers and thieves in Davao City and the usage of law enforcement to kill suspected criminals nationwide.
+This involves the allegations of the Davao Death Squad killing of drug dealers and thieves in Davao City and the usage of law enforcement to kill suspected criminals nationwide.
 Duterte was arrested at Ninoy Aquino International Airport in Metro Manila on 11 March 2025 upon his arrival from Hong Kong, and extradited to The Hague later that day.

 Duterte's arrest drew mixed reactions from Filipinos.
-Diehard supporters expressed anger and staged protests in Visayas and Mindanao.
+Diehard supporters expressed anger and staged protests.
 Meanwhile, many other Filipinos, including human rights groups, Filipino bishops, and victims' families expressed relief and celebrated the indictment and arrest, hopeful that the ICC would administer long-awaited justice.

 Charles Blé Goudé

 Charles Blé Goudé was indicted on 21 December 2011 with four counts of crimes against humanity with regard to the situation in the Republic of Côte d'Ivoire.
 As the leader of the Congrès Panafricain des Jeunes et des Patriotes, the youth organization that supported Ivorian President Laurent Gbagbo, Blé Goudé is alleged to have been "an indirect co-perpetrator" in Gbagbo's organized plan of systematic attacks against civilians in and around Abidjan, including in the vicinity of the Golf Hotel, during post-election violence that began on 28 November 2010.
 Fighters under the command of Gbagbo are alleged to have murdered, raped, persecuted, and inhumanly treated civilians who were perceived to be supporters of Alassane Ouattara, Gbagbo's opponent in the 2010 presidential election.
 Blé Goudé was arrested on 17 January 2013 in Ghana, and extradited to Côte d'Ivoire the next day.
 On 22 March 2014, the Ivorian government transferred Blé Goudé to the Court's custody.
 He arrived at the Court's detention center in The Hague on 23 March.
 The confirmation of charges hearing was held from 29 September to 2 October 2014, and on 11 December 2014, the Pre-Trial Chamber confirmed all the charges against Blé Goudé, thereby committing him to trial.
 On 11 March 2015, the Trial Chamber joined the cases against Blé Goudé and Laurent Gbagbo.
 The trial in the case began on 28 January 2016.

 Gbagbo and Goudé were acquitted on 15 January 2019 and their release was ordered.